Temyagboola/Musala---Soft/README.md

 BUILD INSTRUCTIONS

-Clone the Github repository at :
+Step 1: Clone the Github repository at : https://github.com/Temyagboola/Musala---Soft

+Step 2: Navigate into the dronator folder.

+Step 3: Load project into desired IDE, preferably IntelliJ.

+Step 4: With Java 17 installed, allow Maven to handle resolution of dependencies.

+Step 5: Navigate to "Dronator Application" class file.

+Step 6: Click Run to run the application.

+Step 7: Using a tool like Postman, test required endpoints listed in the Controller files.